 Alternatively, there are icons in a navigation-type bar above the file window that do the same thing.

 Here is an example of the preview window.
 If it is a picture file you will see something like this.
 If it is a text file, you will see the plain text doc.
 However, if it is a document file from Google Docs, you will not see a preview.

 To share a file, you can click the Share icon and see this window.
 Just fill in the info and email the link.
-You can also set the link to expire and password protect the file.
+You can also set the link to expire and password protects the file.

 If you prefer not to access the site every time you need to access your files, you can also use their API to access your files like a mapped network drive.
 The directions are in the link on the bottom left of the Otixo page.
 Here is a quick run through on how to do it.

 Go to your “Windows Network Places”.
 I was able to right-click and select “Add network location”.

 In the setup wizard, I added the link to the Otixo instructions “https://app.otixo.com/webdav”.

 You will need to log in with your Otixo credentials.
 Then you will see all of your accounts like they are a drive on your computer.